-- On a call for cooling the thermostat closes, applying 24 VAC to the G and Y terminals on the furnace control.
-This closes the compressor contactor. - 2.
-The furnace control energizes the circulating blower to 1/3 of the selected airflow for approximately 30 seconds. - 3.
-The circulating blower will then ramp to approximately 3/4 of the selected airflow for another 30 seconds before adjusting to full airflow until the thermostat is satisfied.
+- On a call for cooling the thermostat closes, applying 24 VAC to the G and Y1 terminals on the control.
+This closes the compressor contactor, and the compressor operates on 1st stage. - 2.
+The control energizes the circulating blower to 1/3 of the selected airflow for approximately 30 seconds. - 3.
+The circulating blower will then ramp to approximately 3/4 of the selected airflow for another 30 seconds before adjusting to full airflow until the thermostat is satisfied. - If the thermostat is not satisfied in the required time, based on the operation of the two-stage cooling thermostat, Y2 will energize and the compressor will run

-- 4. When the thermostat is satisfied, the G and Y terminals on the control board are de-energized opening the compressor contactor. - 5.
+- at second stage.
+Refer to the thermostat installation instructions for the cooling profile. - When the thermostat is satisfied, the G and Y terminals on the control board are de-energized opening the compressor contactor. - 6.
 The circulating air blower will operate at 1/2 of the selected speed for 60 seconds, and de-energize.